stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Index Buffer

-An index buffer is similar to the existing implementation but requires a different `bind` method and additionally has a data type (for short or integer indices), therefore a new sub-class is introduced:
+An index buffer is similar to the existing implementation but requires a different `bind` method and additionally has a data type (for short or integer indices), therefore a new buffer sub-class is introduced:

 ```java
 public class IndexBuffer extends VulkanBuffer {